Some posts contain compensated links. Please read this disclaimer for more info.

 If you want to tip in a hotel, perhaps to the porter or housekeeper, then around 1 Euro per bag for the porter is a good idea, with 1 Euro per day for the housekeeper.
 You can leave this on the bed or somewhere in your room where they can easily find it.
 If you used a concierge and you want to tip, you give the gratuity directly to them.

 Tour guides are another group you may choose to tip if you really enjoyed the tour they gave you.
-Around 10% of the tour price is a good amount here, but the final choice is really up to you as there are no hard and fast rules here, and they will be grateful for any tip you choose to give them.
+Good tour guide tips in Greece are around 10% of the tour price, but the final choice is really up to you as there are no hard and fast rules here, and they will be grateful for any tip you choose to give them.